tsbohc/tsbohc.github.io/p/1651261351/raw.md

 # formalities

-**Title.** TOKI PONA: DATA-DRIVEN VOCABULARY ANALYSIS.
+**Title.** TOKI PONA: DISTRIBUTIONAL APPROACH TO SEMANTIC ANALYSIS OF A CONSTRUCTED LANGUAGE.

 **Subject.** Semantic analysis and classification of vocabulary.

 **Object.** *toki pona*, a constructed language.

+**Problem.** The publicly available dictionaries do not fully reflect how the language is spoken today.

 **Goal.** Perform the semantic analysis and classification of the vocabulary of the language.

-- *Problem.* Vocabulary cannot be analysed based on the existing resources.
-The available dictionaries of the language do not contain enough information.
-- *Solution.* Use natural language processing techniques to construct a semantic model of the language and base the analysis on it.

 **Methodology.** Distributional semantics and natural language processing, namely language modelling (word embedding).

 **Objectives.**

+* Define distributional semantics and distributional models.
+* Discuss modern implementations of distributional models.
 * Define and classify constructed languages.
 * Describe *toki pona*, its philosophy, history, and unique features.
-* Define distributional semantics.
-* Define modern approaches to NLP applicable to the research.
 * Obtain the necessary corpora.
+* Normalise the input data.
 * Construct a vector space model of the language.
 * Make observations on the model.
-* Classify the vocabulary based on the observed semantic relationships between the words of the vocabulary.
+* Classify the words of the vocabulary based on the observed semantic relationships between them.

 **Relevance.**